ankit986/portfolio/README.md

 # Portfolio Website - Ankit Bansal.

-completely developed in ReactJs.
+This website is completely developed in ReactJs.

+I am Trainee Software Engineer at Zimetrics Technology Pvt.
+Ltd.

-I am a final year undergraduate student in the Department of Computer Science and Engineering at Government Engineering College, Bilaspur, India.
+Completed Bachelor of Engineering in Computer Science and Engineering from Government Engineering College, Bilaspur, India.
 I am native of Korba, Chhattisgarh.

 I have been the vice president of the CSE department in session 2018-19 and lead the team to organize various events.
 I was selected for the Tuition Fee Waiver scholarship and got a 100% scholarship in my college tuition fees.